Undergraduate Course: German 1B (ELCG08002)

 If your entry qualification is older than twelve months old you must take the German 1B diagnostic test.
 If this tells us you are more suited to 1A than 1B you will have the option of switching to 1A.
 You should take this diagnostic test within 2 days of signing up to German 1B so we can ensure you are enrolled at the right level of German for you.
 Teaching on this course begins in week 1 of the academic year.

-Please be aware this test works in the internet browsers Internet explorer and Mozilla Firefox.
-When the test asks you to enter email address to forward the results to the Course Organiser please enter email@example.com as the receiver email address and send the test results.
+When the test asks you to enter email address to forward the results to the Course Organiser.
+Please enter email@example.com as the receiver email address and send the test results.
 The Course Organiser will then get back in touch with you.

 Please note that changing from 1B to 1A is not allowed in any other circumstances, and is not possible after week 2 of semester 1.